 In the Northern Hemisphere, the mesosphere reaches these temperatures by mid-May in most years.

-We see noctilucent clouds when most of the sky has grown dark.
-But the rays from the sun can still reach and reflect off these eerie, ethereal clouds.
-They have an electric-blue appearance.
+We see noctilucent clouds when most of the sky has grown dark, but the rays from the sun can still reach and reflect off these eerie, ethereal clouds.
+Indeed, they have an electric-blue appearance.
 When satellites or astronauts view them from space, they go by the name of polar mesospheric clouds.
 If you want to see them for yourself, now’s the time to look!

 It’s noctilucent cloud season